plpxsk/gists/r-style-tips.md

 - readr::write_csv (available in tidyverse), OR:
 - write.csv(..., row.names=FALSE)

+Do not add dates to output file names.
+Latest dataset should always have the same, fixed, name.
+Overwrite old files (and possibly move older versions to /old folder if you really need them).
+- filenames with dates mean you have to change your code if the filename changes

 When programming, consider [the rule of three](http://pavopax.github.io/2017/08/use-the-rule-of-three/)

 ## For Rmd documents